 With smartphones and unlimited data plans, the Internet is more easily accessible than ever.
 Some people have no trouble unplugging.
 They can set their phone down, have a meal with friends, and not think twice about looking at their email.
 However, others struggle.
 They may use the Internet excessively or in a way that puts their personal or professional life at risk.
 Internet addiction shares many characteristics with other behavioral addictions—like gambling or shopping.
 Like other addictions, compulsive Internet use can have devastating effects in an individual’s life, but also like other addiction, compulsive Internet use has effective interventions.

-The therapists at Thriveworks Littleton have worked with many clients who are struggling with how, when, and where they are using the Internet.
+The licensed therapists and counselors at Thriveworks in Littleton, CO have worked with many clients who are struggling with how, when, and where they are using the Internet.
 We have walked with them as they regain control and learn healthier coping skills.

 When Dr. Ivan Goldberg first suggested that people could become addicted to the Internet, it was received as a joke.
 That was 1995, but within a few short years, mental health professionals were taking the condition seriously.
 In 1998, Dr. Kimberly S. Young had outlined diagnostics for recognizing compulsive Internet use.
 If an individual has five of the following eight symptoms, they may have an Internet addiction: